Beckhol/ML_Regression/Regression.md

 * Normal Equation

 ## 1.1 Gradient Descent
 Gradient is the coefficient of x in the equation which is m.
-For Gradient Descent, we want to minimise the losses by tuning m.
+For Gradient Descent, we want to minimise the losses by tuning **m** and **c** which is the y-intercept.
+Let's first focus on how to update the **m**.
 $$m^{t+1} = m^t - \gamma\frac{dL(m^t)}{dm}$$
 $m^{t+1}$ `is the updated gradient`
 $m^t$ `is the original gradient`